-Ecologically important geological features and enduring / recurring oceanographic features, such as underwater canyons and hydrothermal vents;
+Ecologically important geological features and enduring / recurring oceanographic features, such as underwater canyons, hydrothermal vents, retention areas and oceanographic fronts;

-Critical habitat of endangered and threatened species, such as IUCN red-listed species;
+Critical habitat of endangered and threatened species, such as IUCN red-listed habitats and species;

 Unique or rare species, habitats, and associated communities, such as seabird colonies;

 Areas important for migratory species, such as molting, wintering or resting sites;

+Areas important for sustaining food webs, such as areas important to forage species;

-Pristine areas that safeguard core ecosystem characteristics and offer long-term sustainable conservation that can balance possible impacts from future development in other areas; and
+Pristine areas that safeguard core ecosystem characteristics and offer long-term sustainable conservation that can balance possible impacts from future development in other areas, or have a role as refugias in anticipated changed conditions; and

-Examples of all other natural marine habitat types, in order to safeguard biodiversity, ecological processes and ecological function overall.
+Examples of all natural marine habitat types, in order to safeguard biodiversity, ecological processes and ecological function overall.

 3.3.2 Sustain cultural, social and economic values and ecosystem services:

-Conserve and manage
+.
+Protect and manage for conservation:

-Marine areas of high spiritual or cultural value, such as archaeological sites and traditional use areas of indigenous peoples and coastal communities;
+Marine and coastal areas of high spiritual or cultural value, such as archaeological sites and traditional use areas of indigenous peoples and coastal communities;

 Areas of high primary productivity that capture and store carbon to mitigate the effect of climate change, such as coastal wetlands.